danielauener/color-scheme-every-theme/readme.txt

 4. You go to the theme customizer and choose your custom color scheme in the 'Color schemes' section.

+A more detailed description is available on my blog [http://www.danielauener.com/color-scheme-every-theme/](http://www.danielauener.com/color-scheme-every-theme/).
+You are wellcome to give feedback/ask questions directly on my blog as well.

+There is even a github-repository on: [https://github.com/danielauener/color-scheme-every-theme/](http://github.com/danielauener/color-scheme-every-theme/)

 == Installation ==

 1. Upload the `color-scheme-every-theme` folder to the `/wp-content/plugins/` directory